 15. Optimise your product names

-Creativity and fun really makes your website stand out from the competition, but when it comes to your product names, make sure you’re including the most important info and relevant industry-standard descriptors.
+Creativity and fun really make your website stand out from the competition, but when it comes to your product names, make sure you’re including the most important info and relevant industry-standard descriptors.

-Keep it simple and straightforward - include brand names and model numbers if needed.
+Keep it simple and straightforward – including brand names and model numbers if needed.

 You should be using relevant keywords in your product names so that your customers can find them easily on both the search engines and on your website’s search functionality.